awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

       kubectl get daemonset aws-node -n kube-system -o yaml > aws-k8s-cni-old.yaml
       ```

-   1. If you installed the existing AWS VPC CNI `DaemonSet` using Helm, then skip to the next step\.
+   1. If you installed the existing Amazon VPC CNI plugin for Kubernetes `DaemonSet` using Helm, then skip to the next step\.

       Complete one of the following options so that Helm can manage the `DaemonSet` resources:
       + Add the Helm annotations and labels to your existing resources\.